Distillation-Enabled Knowledge Alignment for Generative Semantic Communications of AIGC Images: GSC Systems

 \section{GSC Systems}

-Based on the cloud-edge-user framework, we model the GSC system for AIGC image provisioning tasks.
-In the system, the mobile user connects to the wireless network hosted by the edge server, while the edge server connects to the cloud server via the Internet.
-Both the cloud server and the edge server have GAI models, namely the cloud-GAI and edge-GAI.
-As is commonly assumed, the cloud-GAI is more powerful than the edge-GAI due to the cloud server's significantly greater computational resources.
-The goal of the AIGC image provisioning task is to let the user obtain sufficient images for a target subject, ensuring that the user-received images are aligned with the cloud-generated ones.
+We model the GSC system for AIGC image provisioning, which comprises a cloud server, an edge server, and a mobile user.
+The mobile user connects to the wireless network hosted by the edge server, while the edge server connects to the cloud server via the Internet.
+Both the cloud and the edge servers are equipped with GAI models, namely the cloud-GAI and {the} edge-GAI.
+The goal of the AIGC image provisioning task is to provide the user with {a substantial number of} AIGC images of a target subject, while ensuring high consistency between the user-received images and those generated by the {cloud-GAI}.

-We assume that the GSC system follows two principles. \emph{First}, the traffic load on both the Internet and the wireless network should be minimized. \emph{Second}, the computational and storage burden on the user should be low, as the user has less resource compared with the edge server and the cloud server.
-Therefore, adhering to the SC paradigm, we model the GSC system to perform the AIGC image provisioning task by the procedures below.
-First, given a target subject, the cloud server sends its semantic information, which is the prompt text describing the subject, to the edge server.
-With the received prompt text, the edge server leverages the edge-GAI to generate compact latent representations (\emph{latents} for short) of AIGC images.
-Then, the generated latents are encoded by the JSCC encoder and transmitted wirelessly to the user, ensuring high bandwidth efficiency over the wireless network.
-On the user side, the received latents are decoded sequentially by the JSCC decoder and the latent decoder to reconstruct the AIGC images of the target subject.
+For efficiency, the operation of the GSC system should follow two key principles: (i) the traffic load on both the Internet and the wireless network should be minimized; (ii) the computational and storage burden on the user should be low, as the user has {fewer resources} than the edge server and the {cloud server}. \Copy{R2-4}{Accordingly, we model the procedures for the GSC system to perform the AIGC image provisioning task as follows, which is illustrated as Fig.~\ref{fig_syst_diag}.
+First, the cloud server sends the semantic information of the target subject, i.e., its detailed prompt text, to the edge server.
+With the prompt, the edge-GAI, which we refer to as the \emph{generation module}, converts the prompt into latent {representations} (\emph{latents} for short).
+The generated latents are then forwarded to the JSCC codec, referred to as the \emph{transmission module}.
+The latents are mapped to symbols, transmitted to the user over the noisy wireless channel, and mapped back to an image in the pixel space.} We then elaborate on the generation module and the transmission module below.

-From the above description, the GSC system comprises two key components: the edge-GAI for latent generation and the JSCC encoder and decoder (\emph{codec} for short) for efficient wireless transmission of generated latents.
-In the following, we elaborate on these two components in turn.